The Growth and Distortion Theorems for Slice Monogenic Functions: Growth, Distortion and Covering Theorems for Slice Regular Functions

 \end{corollary}

-\begin{remark} Corollary \ref{eq:modulus relation152} was first proved in \cite[Proposition 1.13]{Sarfatti}.
-Together with the classical growth and distortion theorems, Corollary \ref{eq:modulus relation152} is sufficient to prove Theorem \ref{th:DG-theorem153} below even without Lemma \ref{eq:modulus relation151}.
-Despite this trivial fact, Lemma \ref{eq:modulus relation151} is of independent interest and has its intrinsic value.
-It presents an explicit formula for the squared norm of slice regular functions preserving at least one slice, i.e. the new convex combination identity (\ref{eq: modulus2}), which is also useful for other purposes.
+\begin{remark} Equalities $(\ref{max-ineq})$ and $(\ref{min-ineq})$ were first proved in \cite[Proposition 1.13]{Sarfatti} and \cite[Proposition 2.6]{dGS}.
+Together with the classical growth and distortion theorems, Corollary \ref{eq:modulus relation152} is sufficient to prove Theorem \ref{th:DG-theorem153} below even without Corollary \ref{eq:modulus relation151}.
+Despite this trivial fact, Corollary \ref{eq:modulus relation151} is of independent interest and has its intrinsic value.
+It presents additionally a new convex combination identity (\ref{eq: modulus2}) and provides a sufficient and necessary condition under which (\ref{eq: modulus2}) holds identically.
+This convex combination identity is also quite useful for other purposes.
 For instance, it provides an effective approach to a quaternionic version of a well-known Forelli-Rudin estimate, which will play a fundamental role in the theory of various spaces of slice regular functions \cite{RX}. \end{remark}

 Now we come to state the growth and distortion theorems for slice regular functions.